-1D-Array of size nblocks that specifies the length of each entry in the block vector set nblocks (int) - The number of blocks in the BlockVector
+1D-Array of size nblocks that specifies the length of each entry in the block vector set

 A set of block indices for which the blocks are still None (i.e., the dimensions have not yet ben set).
 Operations with BlockVectors require all entries to be different than None.